-Payme ent Waterfall 1 All fees, costs, expenses (including legal fees and expenses), and to the extent not exceeding \$800,000 in each calendar year, indemnities.
-2 The servicing fee for the payment date and any unpaid servicing fees from prior payment dates not to exceed 0.6% of the bonds' aggregate initial principal amount.
-3 Administration fee (\$100,000 annually) and all unpaid administration fees from previous payment dates will be paid to the administrator and amounts due to trustees of the issuer.
-4 All other operating expenses for such payment date.
-5 Any overdue semiannual interest and second, semiannual interest.
-6 Principal due and payable on the bonds as a result of an event of default (assuming the bonds have been declared immediately due and payable) or on the final maturity date of a class/tranche of the bonds.
-7 Semiannual principal will be paid to the holders according to the bonds' maturity date schedule.
-8 Indemnity amounts owed by the issuer to the trustee if they exceed \$800,000 in each calendar year.
-9 The servicing fee for the payment date and any unpaid servicing fees from prior payment dates if they exceed 0.6% of the bonds' aggregate initial principal amount.
-10 To the debt service reserve subaccount the amount, if any, by which the required debt service reserve level exceeds the amount in the debt service reserve subaccount as of the payment date.
-11 To the operating reserve subaccount, the amount, if any, by which the required operating reserve level exceeds the amount in the operating reserve subaccount as of the payment date.
-12 Any amount over the required debt service reserve level will be retained in the debt service reserve subaccount to be applied to items 5 and 7 above on the next payment date.
+Payme nt Waterfall 1 All fees, costs, expenses (including legal fees and expenses) not exceeding \$800,000 in indemnities in each calendar year 2 The servicing fee for the payment date and any unpaid servicing fees from prior payment dates not to exceed 0.06% of the bonds' aggregate initial principal amount 3 Administration fee and all unpaid administration fees from previous payment dates will be paid to the administrator and amounts due to trustees of the issuer 4 All other ongoing financing costs for such payment date 5 Any overdue semiannual interest and second, semiannual interest 6 Principal due and payable on the bonds as a result of an event of default (assuming the bonds have been declared immediately due and payable) or on the final maturity date of a class/tranche of the bonds 7 Semiannual principal will be paid to the holders according to the bonds' maturity date schedule.
+8 Indemnity amounts owed by the issuer to the trustee to the extent they exceed \$800,000 in each calendar year 9 The servicing fee for the payment date and any unpaid servicing fees from prior payment dates not to exceed 0.06% of the bonds' aggregate initial principal amount.
+10 To the debt service reserve subaccount the amount, if any, by which the required debt service reserve level exceeds the amount in the debt service reserve subaccount as of the payment date 11 To the operating reserve subaccount, the amount, if any, by which the required operating reserve level exceeds the amount in the operating reserve subaccount as of the payment date 12 Any amount in excess over the required debt service reserve level will be retained in the debt service reserve subaccount to be applied to Items 5 and 7 above on the next payment date.
 Any remaining excess will be held in the account and applied on the succeeding payment dates.
-13 The balance, if any, to the excess funds subaccount for distribution on subsequent payment dates.
+13 The balance, if any, to the excess funds subaccount for distribution on subsequent payment dates